barseghyanartur/ska/readme.rst

 >>> from ska import validate_signed_request_data

 Validating the signed request data.
-Note, that ``request.GET`` is given as an example.
+Note, that ``data`` value is expected to be a dictionary;
+``request.GET`` is given as an example.
 It will most likely vary from what's used in your framework (unless you use Django).

 >>> validation_result = validate_signed_request_data(
 >>>     data = request.GET, # Note, that ``request.GET`` is given as example.